evansm7/pico-mac/README.md

      disc storage on an SPI-attached SD card
    * Mac 128K by default, or you can make use of more of the Pico's memory and run as a _Mac 208K_
+   * Since you now have more memory, you can splash out on more screen real-estate, and use 640x480 resolution!

 Great features.
 It even doesn't hang at random!
 (Anymore.)